dishait/vite-auto-import-resolvers/README_EN.md

 So

 -  `src/composables`, only modules starting with `use` will be loaded on demand
-- `src/stores`, only modules ending in `store` will be loaded on demand
+- `src/stores`, only modules ending in `Store` will be loaded on demand

 for example 👇